bbbradsmith/hatariB/README.md

 * Button-mapped reset.
 * Option to automatically cold-reset after crash with a timer.
 * Test unicode filenames.
 Does Libretro expect/convert to UTF-8?
-* Hard disk images: hdc.c, ide.c, gemdos.c need to replace stdio/etc. with core_file abstraction.
-Also ncr5380.c and inffile.c.
+* Hard disk images: ide.c, gemdos.c need to replace stdio/etc. with core_file abstraction.
+Also inffile.c.
+* nvram.c seems to want to load a file, send it to saves? what is it?

 Optional tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?